Delightful Drink or Powerful Poison: A History of Tea in Poland

 The earliest mentions of tea in Poland date back to the 17th century.
 King Jan Kazimierz is said to have sought advice from his French wife, Marie Louise, on brewing and drinking tea.
 This exotic beverage was also mentioned by the poet Wespazjan Kochowski in his work.
 At the beginning of the 18th century, the stimulating qualities of tea were pointed out in various almanacs: ‘those drinking tea may stay awake for several days and nights’.

 Also, the medicinal properties of the ‘Thee herb’ (the Polish word for tea, herbata, comes from the Latin word herba meaning herb) were noticed.
-Tea was supposed to heal ‘a weak stomach’, ‘protect from lethargy’ and prevent gout; it was also believed to ‘clear one’s head, calm one down, feed one’s stomach, protect against and cure gallstones, and also reduce headaches, relieve nausea, combat indolence, coagulate blood and cure ulcers’.
+Tea was supposed to heal ‘a weak stomach’, ‘protect against lethargy’ and prevent gout; it was also believed to ‘clear one’s head, calm one down, feed one’s stomach, protect against and cure gallstones, and also reduce headaches, relieve nausea, combat indolence, coagulate blood and cure ulcers’.

 Herbata ‒ Word By Word

 Nevertheless, at the end of the 18th century, tea was still considered a little suspicious.
 Reverend Kazimierz Kluk claimed it was even harmful.
 In his Dykcjonarz Roślinny (Dictionary of Plants), published in 1786, Kluk described tea as a potent poison: ‘if China had sent us all its poisons, it wouldn’t do us as much harm as its tea [...] frequent drinking of this warm water weakens one’s nerves and digestive system’.
 Rev. Jędrzej Kitowicz, in his Opis Obyczajów (Description of Customs), was no less critical about this ‘nauseating drink’, arguing that tea ‘causes consumption’ and ‘a cold stomach’.